 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 HOW should this medicine be used?

 Lapatinib comes as a tablet to take by mouth.
 It is usually taken once a day, at least 1 hour before or 1 hour after a meal.
-Take all of the tablets for your daily dose at one time each day; do not divide the tablets to take as separate doses.
+When lapatinib is used to treat advanced or metastatic breast cancer, it is usually given once daily on days 1 to 21 (along with capecitabine on days 1 to 14) of a 21-day cycle.
+The cycle may be repeated as recommended by your doctor.
+When lapatinib is used to treat breast cancer in postmenopausal women, it is usually given once daily along with letrozole.
+Take all of the lapatinib tablets for your daily dose at one time each day; do not divide the tablets to take as separate doses.
 Take lapatinib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take lapatinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole; do not split, chew, or crush them.